tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Attributes: "mix"
 * Color: `#4F3E3E` (brown-ish)
 * Tank modifiers: quadruple shooting cooldown
-* Bullet modifiers: quarter speed, +1/64 acceleration
+* Bullet modifiers: quarter speed, +1/64 acceleration, *65/64 grow

 Note that this power is a work in progress.
 I never quite figured out what it should be.
 I also kept telling myself "it should really be removed from vanilla by now" but never bothered...